kkomaz/movie-search/README.md

 ## Goals

-* Allow users to sign up and sign in (using the existing user model)
+* Allow users to sign up and sign in (using the existing user model if you like)
 * After signing in, allow users to search the iTunes Store API for movies (only movies! not songs or apps!)
 * Allow user to save a movie to their watch list